Application Process and Deadlines

 4. Check Your Portal and Complete Your File

-Your 2013-2014 Portal will not be available until we receive your initial FAFSA information from the Federal Processor.
+Your 2014-2015 Financial Aid will not be available until we receive your initial FAFSA information from the Federal Processor.
 After we receive a copy of your FAFSA, we will notify you via email or mail to check your Portal.
-We expect to start receiving 2013-2014 FAFSAs in late March 2013.
+We expect to start receiving 2014-2015 FAFSAs in late March 2014.
 Your Portal will list any additional documents we need from you and/or what (if any) additional actions you must take.
 In order to meet the deadline, you must complete ALL required actions on or before the deadline date.
 Files are reviewed in the order they are completed, so you should complete your file as soon as possible.

 5. Read All Required Information